 The Association also works effectively with other local organizations dedicated to economic development.
 The Home Builders Association of Dayton is actively involved with the Dayton Development Corporation, County Corp, CityWide Development, and other economic development agencies.

-Building 1,000 average single-family homes create 2,900 full-time jobs and generates $110.96 million in taxes and fees for all levels of government to support police, firefighters, and schools.
+Building 100 average single-family homes create 297 full-time jobs and generates $11.1 million in taxes and fees for all levels of government to support police, firefighters, and schools, as well as creating $28 million in business and wage revenue for the communities.

 Implementing solutions to the housing affordability crisis is the top issue for America’s home builders.
 Due to the complexity and nationwide and local scope of the problem, there is no single “silver bullet” solution to the challenge of making housing more affordable.